ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding AE.md

 ### Resources to help you get started with your first issue

 - Pairing session between a new Data Analyst and a Staff Data Engineer working on the new analyst's first issue: [Pair on Lost MRR Dashboard Creation](https://www.youtube.com/watch?v=WuIcnpuS2Mg)
-- nd part of pairing session between a new Data Analyst and a Staff Data Engineer working on the new analyst's first issue: [Pair on Lost MRR Dashboard Creation Part 2](https://www.youtube.com/watch?v=HIlDH5gaL3M)
+- Second part of pairing session between a new Data Analyst and a Staff Data Engineer working on the new analyst's first issue: [Pair on Lost MRR Dashboard Creation Part 2](https://www.youtube.com/watch?v=HIlDH5gaL3M)
 - Setting up visual studio and git terminals to use for testing locally.
 [Visual Studio Setup - Data Team](https://youtu.be/t5eoNLUl3x0)